lanej0/lanej0/README.md

 ---

 Most folks (professionally) would call me a Quality Engineer.
-Most recently I was a part of the [Harvest](https://github.com/harvesthq) team where I started their QA team, developed their QA process and procedures, and developed a good chunk of the automated testing code behind this popular time tracking application.
+I was a part of the [Harvest](https://github.com/harvesthq) team where I started their QA team, developed their QA process and procedures, and developed a good chunk of the automated testing code behind this popular time tracking application.
+Today, I work for [Checkfront](https://github.com/checkfront) helping out with their QA efforts.

 ---
 ### 🧰 Toolbox